How a Leading Global Private Equity Firm Went From Blocking AI Agents to a Secure Enterprise Program in Days, Not Months

 The Challenges

-The core problem was not a lack of willingness to adopt AI.
+The core problem was not a lack of willingness to adopt AI agents.
 It was a fundamental lack of visibility.
 Without being able to see what agents were doing, where they were connecting and what data was flowing through them, the security team had no basis on which to make an informed recommendation to leadership.

 Requirements

-Into AI agent activity across the estate without SSL inspection or persistent endpoint agents
+- Complete visibility into AI agent activity across the estate without SSL inspection or persistent endpoint agents

-Support executive-level AI approvals and regulatory compliance
+- Audit trail capability to support executive-level AI agent approvals and regulatory compliance

-No disruption to existing infrastructure
+- No disruption to existing infrastructure or end user experience

-For relevant regulatory and client frameworks
+- Compliance mapping to relevant regulatory and client frameworks

-A vendor team that could move at the speed the market demanded
+- Built to keep pace — a vendor team that could move at the speed the market demanded

 Why Geordie